Vantage celebrates its 40th anniversary this year!

 Enjoy a day at sea on your way to Norfolk

 You’ll have a full day to relax and enjoy the 5-star amenities of your Deluxe ship.
 Perhaps you’ll join a yoga class or enjoy a soothing massage.
 We'll arrive in Norfolk this evening, and we’ll have some onboard entertainment tonight.

-Choose from 3 tours: Colonial Williamsburg, Jamestown, or Highlights of Norfolk
+Choose from two tours: Colonial Williamsburg or Highlights of Norfolk

 Strategically set at the core of the historic Hampton Roads region, Norfolk is surrounded on three sides by water and is home to the world’s largest naval base, as well as one of NATO’s two Strategic Command headquarters.
 After an early lunch onboard, then head out to explore the region’s historic colonial roots.

-Today, you'll have your pick of three tours, each of which will inform you of the rich history of this region.
+Today, you'll have your pick of two tours, each of which will inform you of the rich history of this region.
 You may embark on a Colonial Williamsburg tour and discover what was the capital of the first colony, Virginia.
 Today, the city is a living history museum, with 80% of its original layout!
-Or, perhaps you'll discover the Jamestown settlement and tour the recreated village.
-Your final option is taking a Highlights of Norfolk tour, where you'll visit the largest Naval installation in the world with a member of the Navy as your guide.
+Or, opt for a Highlights of Norfolk tour, where you'll visit the largest Naval installation in the world with a member of the Navy as your guide.
 PLEASE NOTE: In case Norfolk Naval Base is not accessible for a tour due to external reasons, we will visit the famous Chrysler Museum of Art instead.
 Whichever way you roam, enjoy the remainder of your afternoon and evening at leisure.